Mangar2/yaha/INSTALLATION.md

 ## Install git

-Installation of git is optional, use it for development purpouses
+Installation of git is optional, use it only for development purpouses

 ```Script
 sudo apt install git